shouryade/Binary-Search/README.md

 # BinarySearchGalaxy

-Welcome to The Binary Search Awakens, a practice repository for myself dedicated to binary search ! 🚀
+Welcome to The Binary Search: The Force Awakens, a practice repository for myself for solving DSA problems on binary search ! 🚀

 ## What is Binary Search?